matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 We like to separate "the people stuff" from "the technical stuff" because it's tidier that way.
 But software architecture and team structure are two expressions of the same underlying system.
 Therefore, meaningful architectural improvement doesn't begin in diagrams.
 It begins with team design.
 This isn't just theory; it's an actionable strategy.

 It would be too costly and time consuming to enact this approach for an entire organisation in one big hit.
 So, although these steps read linearly, in practice they're iterative, overlapping, and most effective when applied to one domain at a time.
 Pick a single Bounded Context to start with.
-Don't pick the simplest one, or the smallest one, pick something in the middle, with just enough gnarly parts to overcome that will prove the approach is resilient, repeatable and credible.
+Don't pick the simplest one, or the smallest one, pick something in the middle, with enough gnarly parts to overcome that will prove the approach is resilient, repeatable and credible.

 1. **Map Your Business**: First, stop guessing.
 Use the analytical tools from **Domain-Driven Design**, like _Event Storming_ or _Context Mapping_, to create a true map of your business value streams.
 This isn't a technical diagram for engineers; it's a strategic map of what your business actually does and where the natural seams lie.
 This process reveals your true _Bounded Contexts_.
 2. **Define Your Target Architecture**: Once you have your map, you can make the strategic-level decisions.
 You intentionally design the target architecture that aligns with those _Bounded Contexts_.
 This blueprint, where services and products have clear, single owners, becomes the model for your new organisation.